HANK-LINK/Mural-dataset/README.md

 The base version of the dataset consists of 774 cleaned, 720×720 original mural images.

 The expert version of the dataset consists of 6,800 512×512 mural images and 6,800 corresponding expert line drawings.

+If you have any questions, please contact jsguan@xmut.edu.cn